Jordan King: Formula One

-He is currently a simulator driver for the Alpine F1 Team.
+Since 2020, King has been a development driver for the Alpine F1 Team.

 IndyCar Series

 In 2018, King signed with Ed Carpenter Racing as a part-time driver in the No. 20 car, sharing driving duties with owner Ed Carpenter.
-Carpenter started the ovals, while King started the 11 road and street circuit races.
+Carpenter started the ovals, while King started the eleven road and street circuit races.
 In his IndyCar Series debut, the season opening Firestone Grand Prix of St. Petersburg, he set the track record in qualifying, made the Firestone Fast 6 and took the lead of the race on only the fifth lap.
 His second Fast 6 appearance came at the Indianapolis Motor Speedway during qualifications for the INDYCAR Grand Prix.
 He also paced the field during the only international stop in 2018, the Honda Indy Toronto.
 King advanced out of the first round of qualifications in half of the possible races over the course of the season.

 King returned to Indy car racing in 2019 to make his Indianapolis 500 debut with Rahal Letterman Lanigan Racing.
 The 2019 Indianapolis 500 was his first-ever oval race.
 He successfully qualified his No. 42 on the first day, locking in the 26th starting position.